 Silo Art Trail

 Starting at Benalla the first silo to explore is in Goorambat which is approximately 19km.
 From here only 600m away is the ‘Sophia’ of Goorambat, then travel 13km to see the Devenish Silo.
 St James Silo is 8km from Devenish.
 The last silo in Tunagamah is 15km.
 From here you make your way back to Benalla and the last point of interest 57km away is Winton Wetland’s Water Tank.
+There are more silo and water tanks with artwork popping up, so ensure you check out any new places to explore.

 If you visit Benalla information centre you can pick up a map of the North East Victoria Silo Art Trail and get information on each of the artworks.
 We found the staff to be extremely friendly and helpful.